 Scotland: The highlands and lowlands, deep lochs and the Caledonian canal stretch across the country from sea to sea.

 Canada (Ontario): Two routes along the Rideau Canal, a UNESCO World Heritage site are recommended: 1) the northern section passes Merrickville, Canada’s prettiest village en route to Ottawa, Canada’s handsome capital that lies astride the canal.
 2) In the opposite direction, cruise from Smith Falls via Great Rideau Lake en route to Kingston, Canada’s first capital.
 Activities include fishing, hiking, biking, canoeing, paddle boating and birdwatching.
 N.B.
-Cruises begin May 2018.
+Cruises of 3, 7 and 10 nights begin May 2018.

 Included features: The most important feature is to feel comfortable handling your own boat, and the shore staff will stay with you as long as it takes to reach that point.
 Before you leave home, you can get a head start by asking for a video and the captain’s manual, including how to navigate through a system of locks.
 Also, the staff is on call if you have a problem under way.
 Cabins have bed linens, pillows and towels; kitchens come with utensils, dishes, towels and tea towels; CD and DVD players on some boats; maps, guides to local attractions, and boat’s user guide; safety gear includes life jackets, life ring, boat hook, fenders, first aid kit; outside furniture depends on the model; and the deck equipment, heating, fans, A/C vary according to the boat model.